 I have nothing against these cables, to be honest.
 They do keep costs down and provide a normally warmish or basic copper sound that I would term inoffensive.
 However, they often lack good dynamic range and are not the last word in detail compared to better aftermarket cables.

-My only issue using an aftermarket cable is that it could end up significantly adding to the cost of the AV3.
+My only issue with using an aftermarket cable is that it could end up significantly adding to the cost of the AV3.
 Considering the AV3 is just $320 and, say an EA Ares II, which is $150, you are talking a 50% markup.
 The AV3 suddenly becomes less of a value choice.

 That being said, outside of Empire Ears, there are not too many companies offering good quality cables with custom designs to begin with.
 Quite often it is a variant of the very same cable Avara are using on the AV3.